antithesishq/valthree/README.md

 # valthree = valkey + S3

-**Valthree is a clustered, Valkey- and Redis-compatible database backed by S3.**
+**Valthree is a strongly consistent, distributed, Valkey-compatible database.**

+Under the hood, Valkey nodes write all data directly to S3.
-Clusters offer [strong serializable consistency][strong-serializable] and have the same 99.999999999% durability as S3.
+Clusters offer [strong serializable consistency][strong-serializable] and inherit S3's 99.999999999% durability.
 Applications connect to a Valthree cluster using any Valkey or Redis client library.
-Clusters support the `GET`, `SET`, `DEL`, `FLUSHALL`, `PING`, and `QUIT` commands.

 > [!IMPORTANT]
 > **We built Valthree to show off [Antithesis][antithesis], our platform for testing distributed systems.**
-> Rather than prioritizing performance or feature parity with Valkey, we've kept this project simple: it's real enough to have bugs, but small enough to understand quickly.
+> We've intentionally kept this project simple: it's complex enough to have bugs, but small enough to understand quickly.
 > Please don't rely on Valthree in production!

 For more on Valthree's design and tests, read on.